-The Fund intends to maintain its RIC status under federal income tax law.
-As a RIC, the Fund will generally not be subject to federal corporate income taxes, provided that it distributes out to Shareholders their taxable income and gain each year.
+The Fund intends to qualify as a RIC for its tax year beginning November 1, 2023.
+The Fund qualified as a RIC for its tax year ended October 31, 2021, but failed to so qualify for its tax years ended October 31, 2022 and will fail to so qualify for its tax year ending October 31, 2023.
+If the Fund requalifies as a RIC, the Fund will generally not be subject to federal corporate income taxes, provided that it distributes out to Shareholders their taxable income and gain each year.
 To qualify for treatment as a RIC, the Fund must meet three important tests each year.